Penguin Books Ltd. v. India Book Distributors and Others

 Penguin Books Ltd. v.
-India Book Distributors and Others, was a decision of the Delhi High Court issued in 1984.
+India Book Distributors and Others, was a 1984 Delhi High Court court case.
 Penguin Books Ltd. of England brought a suit for perpetual injunction against the respondents, India Book Distributors of New Delhi, to restrain them from infringing Penguin's territorial license in 23 books, the subject matter of the suit.

 Facts

 A consent decree had been obtained in the United States stating that there shall be no restriction in regard to a book that is lawfully published for sale, import, export, distribution, or resale.
 Penguin Books Ltd. (PBL) holds territorial copyright license in some books under the Indian Copyright Act, 1957.
 The respondents, India Book Distributors, were distributing, importing or offering for sale 13 of 23 titles as American editions.
 A suit for personal injunction was brought against them restraining them from infringing on PBL's territorial license in the subject matter of the suit.
 The relief of temporary injunction was declined by a single judge on the ground of the US Court’s consent decree.

 Clauses V and VI of the consent decree provide as follows: